mattdesl/module-best-practices/README.md

 If you are adding new backward-compatible features, be sure to list them as a `minor` version.
 If you are changing or adding something that breaks the documented API, you should list it as a `major` (breaking) version.
 For small bug fixes and non-code updates, you can update the `patch` number.

-It's best to use the command itself, as it will update `package.json` and commit a new git tag:
+There is an npm command you should use for updating — it will update `package.json` and commit a new git tag:

 ```npm version major|minor|version```